SeniorLiving.org is compensated when you click on the provider links listed on this page. This compensation does not impact our ratings or reviews.

 However, once the first 12 months are over, you will need to get the Essential DVR option.
 With this you can record two shows at once and store up to 250 hours of content.
 The Essentials DVR service will run you an extra $10 per month but we think the convenience is worth it for seniors who don't want to miss their favorite shows or the big game.

-Pro Tip: Cox offers big button remotes, which come in handy for older adults whose eyesight isn't as sharp as it used to be.
+Along with its DVR equipment, Cox offers big button remotes, which come in handy for older adults whose eyesight isn’t as sharp as it used to be.
 Ask your customer service representative about receiving one of these special remotes with your cable TV package.

 In addition to their customizable packages and state-of-the-art equipment, there are a few perks that make Cox cable TV stand out from the crowd.

 Cox really shines when it comes to bundles.
-They offer some of the industry's most comprehensive bundles, providing Cox internet, phone, home security, and cable TV services.
-If you're on the hunt for the best deal and love simplicity like us, Cox is an excellent choice with over a dozen bundling options.
+They offer some of the industry’s most comprehensive bundles, providing Cox internet, phone, home security, and cable TV services.
+If you’re on the hunt for the best deal and love simplicity like us, Cox is an excellent choice with a variety of bundling options.
 They even let you make a personalized bundle just for you!
-But to narrow it down, we'll go over two bundles that we think fit seniors' needs the best.
+But to narrow it down, we’ll go over two bundles that we think fit seniors’ needs the best.

-Did You Know: Two-thirds of Cox customers have bundled services.
+Did You Know?
+Two-thirds of Cox customers have bundled services.
 The deals are just that good!

 If you're considering switching to Cox, keep the following in mind.